ToeiRei/ansible-install-gentoo/README.md

 - Kernel Customization:   Keywording, genkernel, and meticulous flag settings for optimal performance.
 - Neofetch Integration:  Because who doesn't love a good ASCII art representation of their system?
 - Ready for logging in: NetworkManager, OpenSSH and your authorized_keys file are installed - awaiting your login.
+- BTRFS: Using the power of subvolumes, partitioning is easy as pie.
+- Legacy BIOS support: Old hardware?
+New hardware - I got your back!

 Get Involved: